 Blyde River Canyon Location, Formation, and Life

-The mammals found within its boundaries include the lovely Vervet Monkey.
+The mammals found within its boundaries include the Vervet Monkey.
 But the great majority of creatures found here consists of birds, including the amazing Crowned Eagle.
-Furthermore, reptilian species such as the crocodile also appear here in relatively large numbers.
+Amazingly, reptilian species such as the crocodile also appear here in relatively large numbers.